seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 ### Authorize Permissions
 Most of the logic leverages the System Managed Identity to perform tasks.
 However if you plan on sending email notifications you will need to authorize the Office 365 Outlook connector.

+1. Navigate to the Logic App in the Azure Portal
+2. Select API connections on the left hand side
+3. Select the Office365-<logic app name> api connection
+4. Select Edit API connection
+5. Select Authorize and complete the authorization process

 ### Assign the Role to the Logic App System Managed Identity
 - If you would like to test the logic app first on a subset of subscriptions only assign the role to that scope
 - If you can't use the custom role you will need to assign the System Managed Identity the Security Admin and Microsoft Sentinel Contributor.